Hull Rifles: Gazala

 50th (N) Division sailed to reinforce Middle East Forces on 23 April 1941, landing in Egypt on 13 June.
 It was then sent to garrison Cyprus, but 150th Bde was detached to Western Desert Force (WDF).
 However, the WDF's Operation Battleaxe had failed, 150th Bde was not immediately required, and in August it rejoined 50th (N) Division in Cyprus.
 In November the division moved by sea and road to Iraq, but once again 150th Bde was detached to Egypt as an independent brigade group, arriving on 29 November and joining Eighth Army on 22 December.

 Operation Crusader was just ending as the brigade arrived in the desert, and there was a lull of some months before active operations restarted.
 The rest of 50th (N) Division arrived in February, but all of its brigades were to operate as independent groups in the next phase of fighting (the Battle of Gazala).
 When General Erwin Rommel attacked on 26 May, 150th and 69th Bdes of 50th Division occupied widely spaced defensive 'boxes': there was a gap of 13 mi between 150th Bde and the Free French box at Bir Hakeim to the south, and another of 6 mi to 69th Bde to the north.
 While the northern boxes were pinned by direct attacks, the bulk of the Axis armour swung round Bir Hakeim.
 The ensuing armoured fighting (the Battle of the Cauldron) therefore occurred to the east, behind 150th Bde's positions.
 By the evening of 28 May it was clear that 150th Bde was going to be attacked from this direction, and it prepared for all-round defence, reinforced by a few tanks.
 Early on 30 May elements of the Afrika Korps attempted to break through the position but drew off after taking losses.
 Next day the Italian Trieste Division and German 90th Light Division attacked, but made little progress against a defence that they described as 'skilful and stubborn'.
 On 1 June Rommel reinforced the attackers with the 21st Panzer Division and more artillery, and the assault was resumed after heavy dive-bombing.
-Early in the afternoon 150th Bde was overcome by a series of concentric attacks, the brigadier as killed, and the survivors of 4th East Yorkshires became prisoners of war.
+Early in the afternoon 150th Bde was overcome by a series of concentric attacks, the brigadier was killed, and the survivors of 4th East Yorkshires became prisoners of war.

 The battalion was not reformed during the war, and was formally placed in suspended animation on 16 December 1942.